Recruitment | 9 Min Read

 - Run social events – put effort into building a cohesive culture

-With Tazio Engage, you can deliver employee surveys through a branded employee dashboard, and the results are collated and presented in one place for review.
+With Tazio's Online Assessments, you can deliver employee surveys through a branded employee dashboard, and the results are collated and presented in one place for review.
 The module comes with templates for engagement surveys, or you can add an unlimited number of your own questions, to suit your processes.
 It’s a proven platform to increase engagement at scale.

 #9 – Onboard new hires for success